RuthyYao/Assessing-Campaign-Performance-Using-Chi-Square-Test-For-Independence/README.md

-# Using A/B Test to Determine the Best Mailer
+# Using A/B Test to Choose the Mailer Type

 ![ab-testing-title-img](./images/ab-testing-title-img.png)